Welcome to Bon Air Christian Church

 Ministers and Counseling

-The Reverend Cynthia K. Stratton has served as pastor of Bon Air Christian since 1986.
-She gives first priority to members of the church in scheduling weddings, but she will officiate weddings for non-members as her schedule permits.
-If you would like Reverend Stratton to officiate please call the church office and schedule a meeting.
+The Revered David Finnegan-Hosey has served Bon Air Christian Church since 2021.
+David gives first priority to members of the church in scheduling weddings, but will officiate weddings for non-members as his schedule permits.
+If you would like David to officiate, please call the church office and schedule a meeting.

-Reverend Stratton requires premarital conferences with the couple prior to performing a wedding ceremony.
-These premarital conferences as well as rehearsal and wedding date schedule should be discussed with her and scheduled prior to making other arrangements for your wedding.
+Reverend Finnegan-Hosey requires premarital conferences with the couple prior to performing a wedding ceremony.
+These premarital conferences, as well as rehearsal and wedding date schedules, should be discussed with him and scheduled prior to making other arrangements for your wedding.

-Other ministers are invited guest to officiate weddings at the church.
-Please note that in order for the marriage to be legal the minister officiating the wedding ceremony must be ordained and must be registered with a Circuit Court in Virginia.
+Other ministers are invited guests to officiate weddings at the church.
+The minister officiating the wedding ceremony must be ordained and must be registered with a Circuit Court in Virginia.
+Documentation of ordination and registration should be provided to the church office no later than six (6) weeks prior to the wedding; at that time, the minister officiating should also contact Rev. Finnegan-Hosey at firstname.lastname@example.org.

 History of Bon Air Christian Church